Breaking News: Carmelo Anthony To Oklahoma City Thunder---Trade Official On Monday

 The Carmelo Anthony trade mystery is over.
-According to Shams Charania of Yahoo Sports, Melo is expected to waive his no-trade clause for Oklahoma City Thunder on Monday.
+According to Shams Charania of Yahoo Sports, Melo is expected to waive his no-trade clause for Oklahoma City Thunder on Monday and $8.1 million trade kicker to complete the deal.

+In addition to this report, Melo no-trade clause is expected to be carried into his contract with the Thunder according to Bobby Marks of ESPN.
+Melo has two-years and $54 million left on his contract.

 The Thunder will send Enes Kanter, Doug McDermott, and the Chicago Bulls 2018 second round draft pick to the Knicks.
-According to Bobby Marks, The Thunder will take on an additional $12.4 million in luxury tax.
+According to Marks, The Thunder will take on an additional $12.4 million in luxury tax.
 OKC tax bill is now set for $27.8 million.

 Anthony, 33, averaged 22.4 points shooting 43.3 percent, 5.9 rebounds, and 2.9 assists.
 The Thunder build them a superteam over the offseason by acquiring Paul George and Carmelo Anthony for essentially nothing.